TeamSpen210/srctools/docs/source/modules/bsp.rst

 use texinfo, but ignore the S/T positioning.
 VBSP stores some data derived from the material's `$basetexture` in the BSP - its size and reflectivity.
-This means that creating `TexInfo` requires either providing this extra data manually, or supplying a :py:class:`~srctools.fsys.FileSystem` to automatically read this data from the material/texture files.
+This means that creating `TexInfo` requires either providing this extra data manually, or supplying a :py:class:`~srctools.filesys.FileSystem` to automatically read this data from the material/texture files.

 .. py:attribute:: BSP.textures
 	:type: list[str]